Jonathan Aranda Preview, Player Props: Rays vs. Red Sox

 Jonathan Aranda At The Plate

-- Aranda is hitting .181 with two doubles, a triple, a home run and 12 walks.
+- Aranda is hitting .211 with three doubles, a triple, a home run and 12 walks.

-- He has gone deep in one of 29 games, and in 1.2% of his plate appearances.
+- He has hit a long ball in one of 30 games, and in 1.1% of his plate appearances.

-- Aranda has driven in a run in five games this season (17.2%), including one multiple-RBI game.
+- Aranda has driven in a run in six games this season (20.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.